kathrinmzl/LoanGuard/README.md

 3. As a business analyst, I want to review the project’s main hypotheses about borrower behavior and validate them with visual and statistical evidence, so that I can understand which factors are meaningfully linked to default and ensure the findings are grounded in data.

-4. As a loan officer, I want to input borrower information and receive a predicted probability of default along with a borrower cluster assignment, so that I can make informed lending decisions and take appropriate risk mitigation actions based on the borrower’s risk profile.
+4. As a loan officer, I want to input borrower information and receive a predicted probability of default along with a borrower cluster assignment, so that I can make informed lending decisions and take appropriate risk mitigation actions based on the borrower’s profile.

 5. As a technical reviewer, I want to examine the predictive model’s structure, key features, and performance metrics, so that I can assess whether the model meets business requirements and delivers reliable and interpretable predictions.